-The number of fatal opioid overdoses nationwide has been steadily increasing since 1999, according to numbers from the National Vital Statistics System.
-In 2016, 42,249 people in the U.S. died after overdosing on an opioid.
+For decades, the number of fatal opioid overdoses nationwide had been steadily increasing, according to numbers from the National Vital Statistics System.
+But in 2018, the number of overall opioid deaths dropped to 46,802.

 Between 2000 and 2015, the state experienced a 400 percent increase in deaths due to prescription drug misuse.2 In 2016, the prescription drug misuse deaths decreased, but heroin deaths increased.
 This could be a cause for concern, since 80 percent of heroin users started off by misusing prescription drugs.